Introduction to cursors in PostgreSQL

 Syntax

-Below is the example of declaring:
+Below is an example of declaring:

 DECLARE cursor_name (Any name given to cursor) [BINARY] [INSENSITIVE] [SCROLL]